HDI-Project/ATM/README.md

 ## Related Projects

+### BTB
+[BTB](https://github.com/hdi-project/btb), for Bayesian Tuning and Bandits, is the core AutoML library in development under the HDI project.
+BTB exposes several methods for hyperparameter selection and tuning through a common API.
+It allows domain experts to extend existing methods and add new ones easily.
+BTB is a central part of ATM, and the two projects were developed in tandem, but it is designed to be implementation-agnostic and should be useful for a wide range of hyperparameter selection tasks.

 ### Featuretools

 [Featuretools](https://github.com/featuretools/featuretools) is a python library for automated feature engineering.
 It can be used to prepare raw transactional and relational datasets for ATM.
 It is created and maintaned by [Feature Labs](https://www.featurelabs.com) and is also a part of the [Human Data Interaction Project](https://hdi-dai.lids.mit.edu/).